Endogenous Parliaments: Urban Agglomeration, Technological Accumulation, and the Deep Roots of Executive Constraints in Europe w/ Carles Boix

 The Society for Political Methodology Best Poster Award - 2013

 I am an Assistant Professor in the Department of Political Science at the University of Rochester.
-I received my PhD from the Department of Politics at Princeton University in 2015 and was a Max Weber Fellow at the European University Institute for AY 2014-2015.
+I was previously a Max Weber Fellow at the European University Institute.
+I received my PhD from the Department of Politics at Princeton University in 2015.
 You can contact me at email@example.com